How to Split a Lilac Bush or Propagate Lilacs The Old-Timey Way

 Lilac Blooms make such a great arrangement and make the house smell wonderful.
 Using this simple technique to split your plants, you will have plenty of blooms to spread around your home.

-Today the lilacs are no longer blooming, so this is a great time to split the plant and start a whole new bush.
-Now would also be a good time to trim or prune the lilac bush to keep it small for this area.
+Once the lilacs are no longer blooming and the blooms have faded, it is a great time to split the plant and start a new bush.
+Now would also be an excellent time to trim or prune the lilac bush to keep it small for this area.

 Yes, that’s all you need.
-First, you want to identify a low-lying branch and see where it will lay on the ground without breaking it from the Mother Plant.
+First, identify a low-lying branch and determine where it will lie on the ground without breaking it from the Mother Plant.

-Although this is such a simple method to almost always guarantee a new healthy bush, the process isn’t quick.
+Although this is such a simple method that almost always guarantees a new healthy bush, the process isn’t quick.
 You must leave the rock on the branch for at least six months.
 Mine has been on my branch for one year.

 Also, lilac bushes can produce suckers.
-These usually grow close to the Mother Plants root.
-Although these provide immediate results, they are more fragile and harder to dig than one rooted a distance from the original root.
+These usually grow close to the Mother Plant’s root.
+Although these provide immediate results, they are more fragile and harder to dig than a root that is rooted a distance from the original root.

 Now that it’s been six months, it’s time to split your lilac bush.
 Wow, that went fast!
 LOL